russellbits/Writing/Fiction/02.short-stories/05.untouchable/story.md

 +	Move scene where Elsa rings Jason from a bar to Jess’s place or somewhere intimate where they are hanging out.
 Makes it clear that he is choosing Jess over Elsa in this instance.
 +	Elsa needs a connection to the fish
 +	Why/how are Jason and Jess friends?
-+++
+---

 # Untouchable

-The flash bulbs snap and pop like flamenco dancers on bubble-wrap and every flash is as blinding as the Sun, each one a translucent tile in a luminous mosaic aquarium being thrust up around them—the walls of which shift about them so fast that it makes Jason dizzy and a little ill.
-He holds on to her hand like an anchor.
-Her—his?—Tall, blond German goddess—caught by means completely unknown to him (he suspects it might be the fish).
-From somewhere behind them the sound of girls' screaming voices mixes in with the low hoots of men, both of which sound simultaneously thrilling and threatening.
-All he can think in the rush and din and light and gold and red and speckled chaos is that he has no business in the firing line of such intensity, and after a moment that seems like forever, the photographers let him know it.
+The flash bulbs snap and pop like flamenco dancers on bubble-wrap and every light from all the cameras are as blinding as the Sun.
+Every shot is a translucent tile in the luminous mosaic wall of an aquarium being thrust up around them—the brilliance of which shifts so fast that it makes Jason dizzy and a little ill.
+He holds on to her hand like an anchor—her tall, blond German goddess hand—caught by means completely unknown to him (he suspects it might be the fish).
+While he clings, she shines.
+She flips her dress, covered in his paint, flips her hair.
+The dress is saturated in his printing robots’ tracks and colors from all over the rainbow.
+Somehow, she seems proud.
+He feels embarrassed—an imposter.

+The gargoyles with the cameras, shout at her.

 "Could we just get one of you, Elsa?